Tsirelson inequalities: Detecting cheating and quantumness in a single framework: Black-box approach to Tsirelson inequalities

 Given a set of constraints, one can find all Tsirelson inequalities as follows.
 First, we observe that the extreme points of the set of global probability distributions $[p(a_1 \ldots a_{\nx})]_{a_1,\ldots,a_{\nx}}$ are exactly the distributions which take the value $1$ for some specific choice of the indices $a_1 \ldots a_{\nx}$, but are zero everywhere else.
 By construction, these extreme points are also extremal on the convex set of the corresponding marginal distributions, since they fulfill $p(a|x)=1$ whenever $a$ matches the chosen $a_x$ for each $x$ and are zero otherwise.
-We can thus identify each extremal distribution by a vertex spanning the polytope of all possible probability matrices (which are convex combinations of the extremal ones).
+We can thus identify each extremal distribution by a vertex spanning the polytope of all possible probability matrices.

-The constraints, by definition, rule out some of the extreme points, but the other extreme points satisfying the constraints remain unchanged; this follows since the extreme points of the set of all probability distributions are Dirac delta distributions concentrated at single points.
-Accordingly, one must exclude the corresponding vertices in the polytope of conditional probability matrices $[p(a|x)]_{a,x}$, leading to a polytope $P$ of all classically constrained conditional probability matrices (which are convex combinations of all but the excluded extremal ones).
-New extreme points cannot arise in the space of conditional probability distributions due to linearity of the marginalization and a simple counting argument: due to linearity, the resulting polytope $P$ in the space of conditional probabilities can have at most the same number of extreme points as the set of probability distributions satisfying the constraints; the result follows by counting the numbers of extreme points.
+The constraints rule out some of the extreme points, but the other extreme points satisfying the constraints remain unchanged; this follows since the extreme points of the set of all probability distributions are Dirac delta distributions concentrated at single points.
+Accordingly, one must exclude the corresponding vertices in the polytope of conditional probability matrices $[p(a|x)]_{a,x}$, leading to a polytope $P$ of all classically constrained conditional probability matrices.
+New extreme points cannot arise in the space of conditional probability distributions due to linearity of the marginalization and a simple counting argument: the resulting polytope $P$ in the space of conditional probabilities can have at most the same number of extreme points as the set of probability distributions satisfying the constraints; the result follows by counting the numbers of extreme points.
 It also follows that whenever there is at least one constraint, then there is some conditional probability distribution $[p(a|x)]_{a,x}$ which does not have a constrained classical model.